Ubbi dubbi: Rules

-Uses
+In popular culture

-Ubbi Dubbi has also been popularized as the signature speech pattern of the cartoon character Mushmouth from the animated series Fat Albert and the Cosby Kids, voiced by Bill Cosby.
-Cosby also used this speech variation in his famous "Dentist" monologue to illustrate the effects of a dose of Novocaine.
+A variant of Ubbi Dubbi was popularized as the signature speech pattern of the cartoon character Mushmouth from the animated series Fat Albert and the Cosby Kids (1972), voiced by Bill Cosby.
+Cosby also used this speech variation in his "Dentist" monologue to illustrate the effects of Novocaine.

-It was used in the episode "Mentalo Case" from the TV series The King Of Queens, between character Spence Olchin (Patton Oswalt) and a salesman at a toy convention.
+It was used in the episode "Mentalo Case" from the TV series The King of Queens, between character Spence Olchin (Patton Oswalt) and a salesman at a toy convention.